gnosis/dx-examples-dev/01_build-of-top-of-dx/README.md

 * [Migrations.sol](./contracts/Migrations.sol) into `contracts` dir
 * [1_initial_migration.js](./migrations/1_initial_migration.js) into `migrations` dir

+## Make sure we compile all the DutchX
+To ensure that for local development, truffle finds all DutchX contract, we can create a dummy contract call `CoolAppDependencies`.

+This contract won't do anything, we don't even use it, the important thing is that it must import `@gnosis.pm/dx-contracts/contracts/DxDevDependencies.sol` so truffle will pull and compile all the required contracts.

+Check the code of the contract [here](./CoolAppDependencies/CoolAppDependencies.sol).

 ## Add a new migration for the DutchX
 Add the required dependencies
 ```bash